Plug-and-Play Fidelity Optimization for Diffusion Transformer Acceleration via Cumulative Error Minimization: Related Work

 \mypara{Diffusion Transformer.} Diffusion models~\cite{ho2020denoising,rombach2022high} have demonstrated remarkable capabilities in image~\cite{chen2023pixart} and video~\cite{zheng2024open,kong2024hunyuanvideo} generation.
 Upon this, DiT~\cite{peebles2023scalable} replace the convolutional modules in U-Net~\cite{ronneberger2015u} with attention~\cite{vaswani2017attention}, which enhances scalability and leads to breakthrough improvements in generation quality.
 Despite these advancements, the iterative nature of the diffusion combined with the computational complexity of attention results in slow inference.
 As a result, acceleration techniques have emerged as a key focus of research.

-\mypara{DiT Acceleration.} General acceleration techniques such as distillation~\cite{meng2023distillation,yao2024fasterdit} and quantization~\cite{li2023q,liu2025cachequant} typically require retraining the models, which incur substantial time costs and lacks generalization across different generation models.
+\mypara{DiT Acceleration.} General acceleration techniques such as distillation~\cite{meng2023distillation,yao2024fasterdit} and quantization~\cite{li2023q,liu2025cachequant} require retraining models, which incur substantial time costs and lacks generalization across models.
 Consequently, training-free methods have emerged as a promising direction.
 Caching-based methods~\cite{selvaraju2024fora,zou2025exposure,lv2024fastercache} accelerate inference by reusing previous hidden states with high similarity, while the reuse of cache inevitably introduces error, which accumulate over time and result in a significant degradation of generation quality.
-To correct the caching error, two strategies have been proposed: (1) Token pruning, which retains the computation of a subset of important tokens during cache reuse to reduce the error caused by fully relying on cache.
-For example, DuCa~\cite{zou2024accelerating1} applies pruning at specific timesteps when reusing the cache to balance generation quality and acceleration efficiency.
-(2) Predictive reuse, which estimates future representations based on the historical evolution of cached features rather than directly reusing them.
-For instance, TaylorSeer~\cite{liu2025reusing,guan2025forecasting} performs a Taylor expansion on intermediate outputs and utilizes gradient dynamics to predict features for reuse.
+To correct this error, two strategies have been proposed: (1) Token pruning, which retains the computation of a subset of tokens during cache reuse to reduce the error caused by fully relying on cache.
+For example, DuCa~\cite{zou2024accelerating1} applies pruning at specific timesteps to balance generation quality and acceleration efficiency.
+(2) Predictive reuse, which estimates future representations based on historical evolution of cache rather than directly reusing them.
+For instance, TaylorSeer~\cite{liu2025reusing,guan2025forecasting} performs a taylor expansion on cache and utilizes gradient dynamics to predict features for reuse.